-Despite having seen the local newspaper reports on, and witnessed the consequences of, policies that seemed to take no account of what local communities actually needed, I was determined to give the powers-that-be the benefit of the doubt.
+By December 2015 I had been instrumental in bringing down the Leader of the Council and yet, despite having seen the local newspaper reports on, and witnessed the consequences of, policies that seemed to take no account of what local communities actually needed, I was still determined to give the powers-that-be the benefit of the doubt.
+In fact the whole point of my originally raising issues of accounting irregularity in the appointment of external auditors to the council’s own trading company, was to give Keith Barrow the opportunity to explain what was going on and why.

-I resolved to observe the principle that because the mouth is outnumbered by eyes and ears, it pays to keep the eyes and ears open and the mouth shut.
-For a while, at least.
+For a while I had strictly observed the principle that because the mouth is outnumbered by eyes and ears, it pays to keep the eyes and ears open and the mouth shut, at least until what you’ve learnt makes some kind of sense.

-I managed it for about three weeks, which is how long it took to realize just how fast the demolition of democratic systems was moving.
+I managed it for about three weeks, which is how long it took to realize just how fast the demolition of democratic systems was moving back then.
 The scales didn’t so much fall from my eyes, as have a baseball bat taken to them.
+Democracy was being quietly dismantled and it all seemed so sensible when presented as a balancing of the books and, what’s more, a mere continuance of the process of completing the move to a unitary council.
+Nothing to worry about.
+What do we need all these buildings for anyway?
+And without the buildings, why do we need all these employees anyway?

-I was surprised at how all the mainstream parties quietly acquiesced in the process.
-I’m even more surprised that nothing has changed in that regard in the intervening period, except that if anything the pace of change and the distancing of the administration from the people they allegedly represent has accelerated to light speed.
+If I was surprised back in the day at how all the mainstream parties quietly acquiesced in the process, I’m even more surprised that nothing has changed in the intervening period, except that if anything the pace of change and the distancing of the administration from the people they allegedly represent has accelerated to light speed.
 And still there is no complaint from the mainstream Opposition parties, in fact some of them support it.
 (Meanwhile there is no complaint from the people of Shropshire either, but at least they have the excuse that they’re not being kept in the loop, in which they have a lot in common with elected Members!)

-All the changes serve the interests of all the mainstream parties because, with the centralisation of power that the current Cabinet system allows, by concentrating all their efforts on getting into power at Shirehall at the 2017 local elections, should they achieve that end then they will be the ones profiting from what’s being created now.
+All the changes serve the interests of all the mainstream parties because, with the centralisation of power that the current Cabinet system allows, by concentrating all their efforts on staying in power until the 2024 local elections, should they achieve that end then they will be the ones profiting from what’s being created now.
 It is a system that is in no way accountable to the electorate and that makes it very attractive to whichever party holds the balance of power locally.

 To be fair, there are some who favour a committee system of local government, but there is an obvious shortcoming in a committee system, a structural fault that allows a ruling group to dominate policy-making without reference to the electorate.